Which place is cheaper, Budapest or Berlin?

 Berlin is a big city with plenty to do.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 Many travelers enjoy the shopping and museums when visiting the big city destination of Budapest.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Berlin is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 While some people choose to spend more or less time in Berlin, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 Budapest is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

 Berlin is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Berlin, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 It's hard to know how much time to spend in Budapest.
 For many, it makes a great getaway for five days.
+Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Berlin is a great place to explore.
 It is common to spend one week here.
 One week is a great amount of time to relax and see the many things that Berlin has to offer.
 This city offers something for everyone.

-Travelers enjoy the shopping and museums when visiting the authentic big city of Budapest.
+Travelers enjoy the shopping and museums when visiting the cultural big city of Budapest.
 This city offers a variety of activities to choose from.
+Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 These are the overall average travel costs for the two destinations.